Giovanni Francesco Caroto: Final period

 Giovan Francesco Caroto, Madonna Enthroned with Saints, c.
 1540, oil on arched canvas, 246×136 cm, Trento, Cathedral.

 Modern critics attribute the six landscapes painted on the backs of the pews in the gallery of the Church of Santa Maria in Organo to Giovan Francesco Caroto.
 The paintings date back to the 1530s.
 These were initially attributed to Domenico Brusasorzi, but were later correctly ascribed to Caroto following an analysis by Antonio Avena, subsequently confirmed by the discovery of the Veronese painter’s signature during a restoration.

-Also from these years, the Resurrection of Lazarus, now housed at the Palazzo del Vescovado in Verona, signed with a monogram and dated 1531, is an interesting work in which Giovan Francesco offers a splendid view of his hometown in the background, where the Castelvecchio Bridge is clearly recognizable, illuminated by the sunset.
-The use of such a rich backdrop depicting local landscapes reconnects Giovan Francesco to the Veronese school of painting and the style of his brother Giovanni Caroto, the latter certainly more adherent to the Veronese tradition.
+Also from these years, the Resurrection of Lazarus, now housed at the Palazzo del Vescovado in Verona, signed with a monogram and dated 1531, is a work in which Giovan Francesco offers a view of his hometown in the background, where the Castelvecchio Bridge is clearly recognizable, illuminated by the sunset.
+The use of this backdrop depicting local landscapes reconnects Giovan Francesco to the Veronese school of painting and the style of his brother Giovanni Caroto, the latter more adherent to the Veronese tradition.

 Some frescoes from the cycle Stories of the Old Testament, c.
 1540, painted by Caroto for the northern wall of the central nave of the Santa Maria in Organo church in Verona.
 From top to bottom: David and Goliath, Moses Receiving the Tablets, Crossing of the Red Sea.
 Below, the tondi: Saint Michael the Archangel, Olivetan Monk, Saint John the Evangelist.

 The third decade of the 16th century was, for Giovan Francesco, a period of great commitment that resulted in high-quality works combining “the influences of Roman culture with new personal accents.”
 One of the most exemplary works of this period, despite some past doubts about its attribution, is a cycle of frescoes painted on the northern wall of the central nave of the Santa Maria in Organo church, opposite those painted by Nicola Giolfino.
 This cycle includes four biblical scenes, Stories of the Old Testament, separated by faux pillars with an architrave, specifically depicting the Crossing of the Red Sea, The Delivery of the Tablets to Moses, David and Goliath, and Elijah Taken to Heaven.
 These scenes are complemented by four tondi depicting two Olivetans, Saint Michael the Archangel, and Saint John the Evangelist.
 These frescoes represent a vibrant demonstration of the Veronese painter’s quality, drawing heavily on the style and models of Giulio Romano.